Basic Information on Limited Liability Company

 The purpose of a limited liability company is to generate profits for the shareholders, unless otherwise provided in the Articles of Association.
 This purpose to generate profits is usually exercised within the field of operation stipulated in the Articles of Association.
 In this respect it differs substantially e.g. from an association which can be established to support non-profit activity, or from a foundation, whose purpose is to possess and administer specific property.

-The existence of capital and the permanence of the capital are also distinct qualities of a limited liability company.
-The minimum share capital of a private company shall be EUR 2,500 and that of a public company EUR 80,000.
+The permanence of capital is also one of the distinct qualities of a limited liability company.
+Limited liability companies no longer have a minimum share capital requirement.
+However, the share capital of a public company must be at least EUR 80,000.
 The assets of a company may be distributed only as provided in the Limited Liability Companies Act.
 This is considered important considering that the shareholders have no personal liability for the company’s debts.

 All shares carry the same rights in the company, unless it is otherwise provided in the Articles of Association.
 According to the principle of equality, the General Meeting, the Board of Directors, the Managing Director or the Supervisory Board shall not make decisions or take other measures that are conducive to conferring an undue benefit to a shareholder or another person at the expense of the company or another shareholder.

-The mandatory administrative organs of a limited liability company are the shareholders’ meeting, the board of directors and the auditor.
+The mandatory administrative organs of a limited liability company are the shareholders’ meeting and the board of directors.
 At the shareholders’ meeting the shareholders decide on the most important matters regarding the company, such as amendments of the articles of association, an increase of the share capital and the approval of the financial statements.
 The board of directors looks after the proper organization of the company’s activities and represents the company.
 The board of directors may appoint a managing director who will be in charge of the company’s day-to-day administration.
 The management of the company shall act with due care and promote the interests of the company.